Thinking about living in Medellin?

 The cost of living in Medellin isn’t as cheap as it once was.
 We’ve heard of people getting $400 USD studio apartments but that’s no longer the case.
 You’re likely to pay around $600 USD to $1,200 USD which is a pretty big range.
 It just depends if you can find a decent deal!

 Our first Airbnb cost around $650 USD and it was pretty basic but close to the center of Laureles.
 Our second Airbnb was in the perfect Poblado neighborhood, Manila and it cost around $850 USD and it wasn’t great tbh.
-Our third place was a coliving space and it was amazing for around $800 USD.
+For our third place we decided to try coliving in Medellin and it was amazing for around $800 USD.
 You can take our prices as you want but some people have been able to do it for less but we think people normally paid more than us – around the $1,000 USD mark.

 Want to know more about Medellin costs?
 Read our full cost of living in Medellin guide.